OctopusDeploy/blog/blog/2023-11/2024-1-deprecated-features/index.md

 - Azure
 ---

-In the Octopus Server 2024.1 release, we'll make changes to modernize the feature set by beginning to drop support for some heritage features.
+In 2024, we'll be making changes to modernize the Octopus feature set by dropping support for some heritage features.

 This post summarizes changes in future releases of Octopus Server.

-## Deprecations and changes in 2024.1
+## Deprecations and changes in 2024

 ### Windows Server 2003 targets